 Two particularly creepy stories involve dolls.
 One involved the creepy effigy doll in the Palmer House antique shop.
 Supposedly crafted in the 1800s, this doll’s eyes continually follow you, creating an uneasy feeling to all passersby.
 The other involves the Demon Doll, haunted by perhaps a child’s spirit.
 This doll doesn’t like pictures to be taken of it, oftentimes resulting in dark clouded images covering its face.
 After an event with a BBC reporter at the Audobon House & Tropical Gardens, the doll mysteriously disappeared.
 The Weekly World News has offered a reward for its return, but remains missing.

-My absolute favorite entry in Ghosthunting Florida includes the Coral Castle.
+My absolute favorite entry includes the Coral Castle.
 Having been spotlighted on several different TV shows and Coast to Coast AM, this two-story tower house featuring 235 tons of coral is definitely a destination I’m dying to visit.
 Nobody knows how Edward Leedskalnin moved the heavy sculptures without the assistance from anyone else (or the use of heavy machinery).
 He worked at night in secrecy and to this day, it remains a mystery.
 His spirit supposedly haunts this peculiar location today.
 I can’t wait to check this out!